-There are plenty of claims across the industry that stone worktops can last a lifetime, but how long can you expect your kitchen worktops to last in your home?
-Replacing a worktop can be an intimidating prospect, so how can you avoid picking a worktop that won’t hold it’s integrity?
+There are plenty of claims across the industry that stone worktops can last a lifetime, but how long do kitchen worktops last in your home?
+Replacing a worktop can be an intimidating prospect, so how can you avoid picking a worktop that won’t hold its integrity?

 So, how long do different stone worktops last?

 There’s a reason why marble has been used to form historical buildings and sculptures for thousands of years, it’s just as strong as it is beautiful.

 Marble is a popular material of choice for kitchen worktops, and it’s easy to see why.

 Despite being softer than granite and quartz, it has naturally heat-resistant qualities and is incredibly versatile.